Sex Hormones & the Inner Ear

 - A woman whose symptoms begin for the first time during labor or delivery may have suffered a perilymph fistula, an abnormal opening between the inner ear and middle ear caused by increased pressure from bearing down during delivery.

-Although many people have casually observed changes in hearing or balance that seem related to hormonal changes in women, it is unknown how many woman are affected, precisely what changes occur, what causes them, and what, if anything, the treatments should be.
+Although many people have casually observed changes in hearing or balance that seems related to hormonal changes in women, it is unknown how many women are affected, precisely what changes occur, what causes them, and what, if anything, the treatments should be.